itzzmerov/itzzmerov/README.md

 - <img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/youtube.svg" alt="YouTube logo" height="30" width="40" /> You can subscribe in my YouTube channel at <a href="https://www.youtube.com/@itzzmerov" target="_blank">https://www.youtube.com/@itzzmerov </a>

-- 🌱 I’m currently learning **ReactJS & Django.**
+- 🌱 I’m currently working as **Freelance Developer and Web Designer.**

-- 💬 You can ask me about **Web Development, Web Designing, and Cybersecurity.**
+- 💬 You can ask me about **Web Development and Web Designing.**

 - 📫 If you want to connect or collab with me, send an email to **balingbing.johnrovie20@gmail.com**

-- 📄 Know all about my experiences <a href="https://itzzmerov.github.io/responsive-resume/" target="_blank"> by reading this online resume! </a>
+- 📄 Know all about my experiences by going to my <a href="https://itzzmerov.netlify.app/" target="_blank">Portfolio Website!</a>

 <!-- THIS IS ALL THE LANGUAGES AND TOOLS I'VE ALREADY USED OR HAVE EXPERIENCE -->
 <h3 align="left">Languages and Tools:</h3>